aipmhub/aipm-chat/contributing/Internationalization/Internationalization-Implementation.md

 # Internationalization Implementation Guide

 Welcome to the AiPMChat Internationalization Implementation Guide.
-This document will guide you through understanding the internationalization mechanism of LobeChat, including file structure and how to add new languages.
+This document will guide you through understanding the internationalization mechanism of AiPMChat, including file structure and how to add new languages.
 AiPMChat uses `i18next` and `lobe-i18n` as the internationalization solution, aiming to provide users with seamless multilingual support.

 ## TOC